Red Bricks Redevelopment

 Q: What is the history of the property?

-A: While the property sign bears the name Sherwood Gardens Apartments, the three buildings are known locally as the Red Bricks.
-Developed by Dell Construction in 1953, the property was one of the earliest purpose-built rental development projects in the Town of Ajax.
-The building contains 34 residential units.
+A: While the property sign bears the name Sherwood Gardens Apartments, the buildings are known locally as the Red Bricks.
+Developed by Dell Construction in 1953, the Red Bricks development was one of the earliest purpose-built rental development projects in the Town of Ajax.
+The three buildings on the north side of Kings Cresent (i.e. on the subject property) contain 34 residential units.
 They do not offer modern comforts such as air conditioning or accessible units.

 Kingscourt Holdings (Ajax) Ltd. / Brosko Property Management Limited have owned the property since the late 1960s.

-The property is not designated under the Ontario Heritage Act (OHA) .
-The applicant’s submitted Heritage Impact Statement (HIS) concludes that the property does not satisfy the minimum criteria under Ontario Regulation (O.Reg) 9/06 to be designated under the OHA.
+The subject property/Red Bricks development is not designated under the Ontario Heritage Act (OHA).
+The applicant’s submitted Heritage Impact Statement concludes that the property does not satisfy the minimum criteria under Ontario Regulation (O.Reg) 9/06 to be designated under the OHA.

-Q: What is the Site Plan Application process, and how does it work?
+Q: How do the Site Plan Application and Minor Variance Application processes work?

 Under current legislation, there is no requirement for public consultation or Council approval.
-The application, as proposed, conforms with the Official Plan and is generally in compliance with the Zoning By-law.
-It may require a minor variance to be considered by the Committee of Adjustment (not Council).
+The proposed development conforms with the Official Plan and is generally in compliance with the Zoning By-law.

 Q: What is permissible for development on the lands based on the current Official Plan (OP) and Zoning in Ajax?

-The lands allow for residential mixed-use buildings up to 25 storeys in height, provided certain Tall Building policies are met.
-These policies include podium/base buildings up to 8 storeys, a 25m tower separation, and a maximum tower floor plate of 800m².
+A: The lands allow for residential mixed-use buildings up to 25-storeys in height, provided certain urban design and building design policies are met for high-rise buildings.
+These policies include high-rise buildings consisting of a podium/base and a tower, a maximum podium/base height of 8-storeys, a 25m tower separation, and a maximum tower floor plate of 800m².

-The minimum density is 1.75 FSI (Floor Space Index), with no maximum density limit.
-The proposed development has a density of 7.28 FSI and complies with the Tall Building policies.
+The minimum density is a Floor Space Index (FSI) of 1.75, with no maximum density limit.
+The proposed development has a density (FSI) of 6.59 and conforms with the urban design and building design policies.

 In addition, the Town’s Official Plan contemplates the redevelopment of the Sherwood Gardens Apartments (Red Brick Apartments) when the existing 1950s low-rise buildings reach the end of their economic life.

-Q: How long will the Site Plan review process take?
+Q: How long will the Town’s review processes take?

-A: Staff have informed the property owners that they can expect “initial” feedback by the end of June.
-However, this type of review may require several rounds of revisions before a Site Plan Agreement is finalized.
-The owners have indicated that they will allow tenants to remain in their homes during this planning period.
+Review of the Site Plan Application and the finalization of the Site Plan Agreement will take several months.
+The owners have indicated that they will allow tenants to remain in their units during this planning period.

 Q: Can the public or council appeal this project?

-A: No, legislation delegates the Site Plan Application process to staff; municipal Councils cannot approve or deny Site Plan Applications, and there is no public appeal process.
+A: For the Site Plan Application, no, legislation delegates the process to staff; municipal Council cannot approve or deny Site Plan Applications, and there is no public appeal process.

 Q: What are the property owners' plans regarding tenant displacement?

-Under applicable legislation, they are required to provide displaced tenants with 4 months' notice and provide either 3 months' rent OR provide another rental unit acceptable to the tenant.
+Under applicable legislation, the owners are required to provide displaced tenants with 4 months' notice and provide either 3 months' rent OR provide another rental unit acceptable to the tenant.

 Q: Is the Town taking any steps to ensure affordable housing options are maintained?

-A: The owners have proposed 10% of the units in the new building (34 units total) will be affordable for a 10-year period, in accordance with the CMHC “MLI Select” Program.
+A: The owners are targeting 10% of the units in the proposed building to be affordable for a 10-year period, in accordance with the CMHC “MLI Select” Program.

 Q: How many “affordable” units are available in the Red Bricks?